 - Charities must “have a demonstrated need for more funding” — they actually need more money on hand in order to reach everyone they know how to reach (which is not the case for every charity).

-With this in mind, ACE has selected its three top charities of 2021:
+With this in mind, ACE has selected its four top charities of 2022:

 For example, it examines social psychology data on how to influence public opinion about animals in a way that actually leads to behavior change.
 ACE notes that advocacy research is a neglected intervention, writing, “Faunalytics’ programs support the animal advocacy movement by examining effective advocacy strategies, problem areas, and tactics, and by providing advocates with a curated database of academic research summaries.”